 The Company is committed to sound corporate governance practices and acknowledges the importance of adopting the best practice related to Corporate Governance which includes Company's vision, values, policies, processes and goals.
-The Company is also committed to comply with the requirements of the regulator, Dubai Financial Services Authority (DFSA), with regard to Corporate Governance standards as set out in the relevant Rulebook.
+The Company is also committed to comply with the requirements of the regulator, Dubai Financial Services Authority (DFSA), with regard to Corporate Governance standards as set out in the relevant Rulebook and implement an effective framework in order to help the Board, Management and Employees to function towards the interest of Stakeholders.